xysong1201/xysong1201.github.io/_posts/jekyll/2018-11-15-math-in-jekyll.md

 ---
 layout: post
-title: "Use MathJax to enable write Equations with Latex in Jekyll blogs"
+title: "Use MathJax to enable write Equations in Jekyll blogs"
 ---

 If you are familiour with _Latex_ and you want to use it to add equations in your jekyll blog, insert the following code in the *default.html* in the *_includes* folder.